This post was originally published in September 2016, and updated in April 2018.

-Whether a stop in Helsinki is part of a tour through Finland or a quick day trip from cities like Tallinn, Estonia or St. Petersburg, Russia, the Finnish capital is a popular stop on any Scandinavian itinerary.
+Whether a stop in Helsinki is part of a tour through Finland or a quick day trip from cities like Tallinn or St. Petersburg, the Finnish capital is a popular stop on any Scandinavian itinerary.
 Situated on the shores of the Gulf of Finland with easy maritime links to other countries scattered around the Baltic Sea, Helsinki is surprisingly laid-back compared to other major European cities—which one can only assume has something to do with its famous sauna culture.

-Helsinki Cathedral and Senate Square
+What to do in Helsinki: Helsinki Cathedral and Senate Square

 Senate Square is framed not only by Helsinki Cathedral but also the Government Palace, University of Helsinki and the National Library of Finland, which are all examples of Neoclassical architecture.
 It can also be a hub of activity—particularly in the afternoon—as many of the city sightseeing buses begin and end their tours here.